-\ The peer group consists of: Abraxas Petroleum Corporation, Amplify Energy Corp., Civitas Resources, Inc., Earthstone Energy, Inc., Laredo Petroleum, Inc., Ranger Oil Corporation, SilverBow Resources, Inc., and W&T Offshore, Inc., each of which is in the oil and natural gas exploration and production industry.
+In 2021, the peer group consisted of: Abraxas Petroleum Corporation, Amplify Energy Corp., Civitas Resources, Inc., Earthstone Energy, Inc., Vital Energy, Inc. (formerly Laredo Petroleum, Inc.), Ranger Oil Corporation, SilverBow Resources, Inc., and W&T Offshore, Inc., each of which is in the oil and natural gas exploration and production industry.

-The performance graph above is furnished and not filed for purposes of Section 18 of the Exchange Acts and will not be incorporated by reference into any registration filed under the Securities Act unless specifically identified therein as being incorporated by reference.
-The performance graph is not solicitation material subject to Regulation 14A.
+The performance graph above is furnished and not filed for purposes of Section 18 of the Exchange Act and will not be incorporated by reference into any registration statement filed under the Securities Act unless specifically identified therein as being incorporated by reference.
+The performance graph is not solicitation material subject to Regulation 14A of the Exchange Act.